Capture of Lemnos: Aftermath

 According to the historian Richard Hall, "The conquest of Lemnos effectively closed the Dardanelles".
 Mudros became the base for Greek naval operations for the rest of the war.
-Although an excellent natural harbour, Mudros had no infrastructure of any kind at the time.
-Although using it as its main anchorage, the Greek fleet had to be provisioned and supplied with coal by ship from Piraeus.
+While an excellent natural harbour, Mudros had no infrastructure of any kind at the time.
+Thus the Greek fleet's main anchorage had to be provisioned and supplied with coal by ship from Piraeus.
 Likewise, water was also brought by ship from Thessaloniki.
 A wireless station was established at the islet of Koumbi, while destroyers permanently patrolled the bay entrance for protection against torpedo boat attacks.
 Eventually, four 100 mm guns, taken from the auxiliary cruisers Esperia and Arkadia, were installed for coastal defence purposes.

 Based at Lemnos, the Greeks were able to maintain a close blockade of the Dardanelles, and in two naval battles, at Elli on 16 December 1912 and Lemnos on 18 January 1913, forced the sortieing Ottoman fleet back into the Straits.
 This cemented Greek control of the Aegean, allowing the Greeks to transport troops and supplies freely, while denying the same to their opponents.
 Given the incomplete state of the Ottoman rail network, the Greek blockade of the Empire's coasts had a major impact: the Ottoman army's Asian reinforcements were stuck in remote provinces or had to march on foot towards Constantinople, before they could cross into Europe and affect the course of operations there.

 Lemnos was also the launching pad for the Greek capture of the Aegean islands of Psara, Imbros, Tenedos, Chios, Lesbos and Samothrace.
 The fate of these islands was the subject of prolonged diplomatic negotiations, as the Ottomans initially refused to cede them.
 Finally, in the Treaty of London, the fate of the islands was placed in the hands of the Great Powers, who in the event would cede them to Greece in February 1914, apart from the two closest to the Dardanelles, Imbros and Tenedos.
 Nevertheless, the Ottoman Empire was not reconciled to their loss, and a naval arms race followed, leading to a crisis in summer 1914 in which a new Greco-Turkish war appeared imminent; the crisis ended only through the outbreak of the First World War.
 During the First World War, the Entente in turn made use of Mudros Bay as a naval base for the Dardanelles Campaign in 1915.
 It was thus in the Armistice of Mudros that the Ottoman Empire capitulated to the Entente in 1918.
 The cession of Lemnos and the other islands to Greece was not finalized until the 1923 Treaty of Lausanne.